nabee1mahmood/CreditCard-Fraud-Detection/README.md

 - Seaborn (for data visualization)
 - Anaconda (for package management and virtual environments)
 - Git (for version control)
-- Machine learning algorithms (e.g., Logistic Regression, Decision Trees)
+- Machine learning algorithms (Logistic Regression)
 - Cross-validation methods
 - Bash scripting (for automation)
 - Conda (for environment management)